mtrpcic/clay/README.md

 The code won't always be pretty.

 # Running The Code
-Download this repository, `npm install`, and then `npm run server`.
+Download this repository, `npm install`, and then `npm run start`.
 You can connect by going to the `client.html` file from anywhere.

 This project uses the experimental ES2015 `import` syntax available in Node 8.5.0, so all files use the `mjs` extension to identify themselves as modules.
 See the experimental flag in use in `package.json`.